currentxchange/Music-NFT-Standard/README.md

 This Schema exists within Atomic Asset's [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the [atomicassets contract](https://wax.bloks.io/account/atomicassets).

-Feel free to use or modify this schema for any purposes.
+Feel free to use or modify this schema for any purposes in accordance with the [license]().

 ## Check out our NFT collection using this standard [here](https://drops.cxc.world/)